 We utilize the open-source “UA-Parser” user-agent database enhanced with additional proprietary data to parse user-agents.
 This database is regularly updated to detect new podcast applications and bots as they are documented.

-Ignore blacklisted user-agents
+Ignore invalid or banned user-agents

 We do not consider these downloads because we observed some mobile players and applications generate an excessive number (e.g. 100s) of download requests that do not correlate with people listening.

-Ignore blacklisted and cloud service provider IPs
+Ignore cloud service provider or banned IPs

 We do not count download requests from a list of IPs we’ve identified to be servers of third-party services caching content and cloud service providers.